Lenty/SLiCAP_python/docs/userguide/instruction.rst

 Create a circuit object and assign it to an instruction
 -------------------------------------------------------

-The *instruction.setCircuit(<netlistfilename>)* method checks syntax of the netlist, converts the netlist into a *flattened* circuit and assignes this circuit to the *instruction.circuit* attribute.
+The `instruction.setCircuit() <../reference/SLiCAPinstruction.html#SLiCAP.SLiCAPinstruction.SLiCAPinstruction.instruction.setCircuit>`_ method checks syntax of the netlist, converts the netlist into a *flattened* `circuit <../reference/SLiCAPprotos.html#SLiCAP.SLiCAPprotos.SLiCAPprotos.circuit>`_ object, and assignes this circuit to the `instruction.circuit <../reference/SLiCAPinstruction.html#SLiCAP.SLiCAPinstruction.SLiCAPinstruction.instruction.circuit>`_  attribute.

 .. code-block:: python